The EPA, NSW Health and Wollongong City Council work together as part of the Lead and Other Heavy Metal Contaminants Working Group.

 In response to the report’s recommendations, the EPA undertook soil testing in November 2021 to address the identified data gaps.
 The testing found that the measured concentrations of heavy metals in surface soils in public open spaces, verges and community gardens were below the relevant health guideline values.
 A report on the findings is available: Port Kembla surface soil testing report (PDF 1.5MB).

-The EPA will also offer voluntary soil testing to residents.
-This testing will complement other local studies and help the community understand the risk of exposure from heavy metals, including lead and cadmium.
+The EPA also offered voluntary soil testing to residents to complement other local studies and help the community understand the risk of exposure from heavy metals, including lead and cadmium.

 In regard to the second recommendation, NSW Health’s preferred approach is to use existing blood lead level surveillance programs to determine health risk exposure.